sazeda1/Css_prac/README.md

 % - specifies a margin in % of the width of the containing element inherit - specifies that the margin should be inherited from the parent element
 Tip: Negative values are allowed.

+# Margin - Shorthand Property
+To shorten the code, it is possible to specify all the margin properties in one property.
+The margin property is a shorthand property for the following individual margin properties: margin-top margin-right margin-bottom margin-left
+So, here is how it works:

+If the margin property has four values:
+margin: 25px 50px 75px 100px;
+top margin is 25px
+right margin is 50px
+bottom margin is 75px
+left margin is 100px